sean09lee/PersonalSite/README.md

 - Get [Node.js][node-download].
 - Install the tool dependencies (`npm install`).
 - Spin up the localhost (`npm start`)
+- Or you can spin up localhost using forever (`forever start app/app.js`)

 ## Workings of the application
 - The application filesystem layout structure is based on the [angular-seed] project.
-- There is no dynamic backend (no application server) for this application yet.
+- There is no dynamic backend (no application server) for this application yet...more to come!

 ## Sources
 http://callmenick.com/post/advanced-parallax-scrolling-effect